Framing Basics

 Portal Frame

-Cable bracing alternative on larger buildings when cable “X” bracing is not permitted.
+Bracing alternative when “X” bracing is not permitted.
 Often used when windows/doors are present in every sidewall bay.

 • Pre-engineered metal building system wind column